SAR Technology: 'Incident Commander V5' Software

 An RCMP dive team, Pemberton Search and Rescue and a helicopter went to the area shortly afterwards and began to search the swollen creek.
 They worked from sun-up to sun-down desperately hoping to find the two men and the Chevy Blazer that plunged into the creek.

-Pre-Planned Mission: for Pemberton Flood
+Pre-Planned Mission for Pemberton Flood

 After four days of searching the RCMP and Pemberton Search and Rescue announced that they would stand down their land and air search of the area.
 Experts determined that the likelihood of the other passengers surviving was low and the risk to rescue personnel was high.
 They then contacted the families of the missing men to inform them of the decision.